llvm/llvm-blog-www/content/posts/2024-08-29-GSoC-2024-statistical_analysis_of_llvm-ir_compilation.md

 As mentioned, Julia IR was not analyzed.
 Modifying the scripts to include Julia IR results is desirable to make complete use of the dataset.
 Adding additional documentation for demonstration-of-use purposes could help clarify ways to use the tools.

+Additionally, outlier analysis can be expanded upon by using more advanced outlier detection methods.
+Not all the data collected in the CSV files was used, so using those extra features--in particular the `print<func-properties>` pass--can allow for improved accuracy in outlier detection.

 # Acknowledgements